What You Should Know About Emotional Trauma And Healing

 If you have experienced emotional trauma or believe you may be living with PTSD, please know that help is available.
 You may wish to consider therapy, whether face-to-face or online.
 Online therapy may be an excellent choice for you if you feel more comfortable speaking to a therapist from your home or another familiar location with an internet connection.

-According to this study, cognitive-behavioral therapy, or CBT, can be effective when administered online.
-CBT generally involves examining and adjusting thought patterns, which can then positively impact your emotions and behaviors.
+According to one study, cognitive-behavioral therapy, or CBT, can be effective when administered online.
+CBT generally involves examining and adjusting thought patterns, which can then positively affect your emotions and behaviors.
 This type of therapy is often used in treatment for emotional trauma and is sometimes used for PTSD as well.

 Emotional trauma typically stems from highly stressful and emotional experiences.
 This type of trauma may have both emotional and physical symptoms, such as mood swings, panic attacks, hostility, feeling disconnected, stomach problems, and restlessness.
-Emotional trauma may require emotional healing to fix, which can consist of a combination of therapy and lifestyle changes.
 Sometimes, emotional trauma may result in post-traumatic stress disorder, which can involve nightmares, flashbacks, detachment, and other symptoms.
-PTSD and emotional trauma in general may be treated with online therapy.
+Healing emotional trauma may comprise different options, such as medication, lifestyle changes, and online therapy.

 Emotional Healing FAQs